Lawmakers try to keep town halls from getting out of control

 Town halls have become a risky proposition for GOP members of Congress since President Donald Trump’s election.
 Liberal groups and constituents angry about the Trump agenda have flooded public meetings, asking their representatives tough questions, chanting, heckling them and even shouting them down in skirmishes that have made for embarrassing online video.

-On Monday, for example, South Carolina Rep. Joe Wilson, who became infamous for yelling “You lie!” during President Barack Obama’s State of the Union address, was himself confronted at a town hall by constituents chanting, “You lie!”
+On Monday, for example, South Carolina Rep. Joe Wilson, who became infamous for yelling “You lie!” at President Barack Obama during a speech to Congress in 2009, was himself confronted at a town hall by constituents chanting, “You lie!”

 As a result, some Republicans aren’t holding town halls.
 And some of those who are going ahead with such events are taking steps to keep things from getting out of control.

 In Arkansas, Rep. French Hill will hold his first town hall of the year on Monday — but in the middle of the afternoon, and with the state’s Republican junior senator, Tom Cotton, at his side.
-Nevada’s Dean Heller, seen as the most vulnerable GOP senator in 2018, will also hold his first town hall of 2017 on Monday, in the morning, and he, too, is apparently seeking safety in numbers by including Republican Rep. Mark Amodei.
+Nevada’s Dean Heller, one of the more vulnerable GOP senators in 2018, will also hold his first town hall of 2017 on Monday, in the morning.
+And he, too, is apparently seeking safety in numbers by including Republican Rep. Mark Amodei.

+Democrats, for their part, have felt the heat from anti-Trump constituents at town halls and are also taking precautions.
+Democratic Sen. Kamala Harris of California, for example, is banning signs at her town hall in Los Angeles next week.

 Coffman is a politician perennially in the hot seat.
 His swing district has slightly more Democrats than Republicans, and he is always a top target in elections.
 For years, he has avoided town halls, instead holding private, one-on-one meetings with constituents during “office hours” at libraries in his district.

-Note: This story has been corrected to show that the Obama speech that was interrupted by Rep. Joe Wilson was not a State of the Union address and that Rep. Culberson’s first name is John.